“Love people and use things, not love things and use people.” This can’t be said enough.

 Leonardo da Vinci said, “Simplicity is the ultimate sophistication.”
 I’ve used this quote often because it’s great!
 So many of us just keep adding to our stuff thinking that makes us more sophisticated…..maybe we should rethink that.

-For those of you who know me, you’re aware that I believe that clutter is anything that is disliked, unused, in excess, broken, obsolete, disorganized or that makes you uncomfortable.
+I believe that clutter is anything that is disliked, unused, in excess, broken, obsolete, disorganized or that makes you uncomfortable.
 My guidelines for stuff are: you either love it (it makes you smile or has a wonderful memory attached to it) or you use it (it has a day-to-day utilitarian purpose).

 Even if you aren’t as “type A” as me, getting your home organized can be a fun process.
 If you live with others, ideally you’d be able to get everyone involved, because we don’t all value our possessions the same way.
 Take into account what everyone you live with considers their “important” things.